webdigga/divorce-coach/src/productCards/about-sara-davison.md

 ---
 title: The Divorce Coach
-description: Lorem ipsum dolor sit amet.
+description: As Seen On TV
 articleLink: /posts/about-sara-davison/
 imageAlt: Magnifide view of the sea
 image: /static/img/about-sara.webp